tsuru/tsuru/docs/advanced_topics/node_scaling.rst

 Adding nodes
 ++++++++++++

-Having `max-container-count` value :math:`max`, the number of nodes in cluster :math:`nodes`, and the total number of containers in all cluster's nodes :math:`total` we get the number of free slots :math:`free` with:
+Having `max-container-count` value as :math:`max`, the number of nodes in cluster as :math:`nodes`, and the total number of containers in all cluster's nodes as :math:`total`, we get the number of free slots :math:`free` with:

 .. math::